I’m about to give you a piece of advice that may seem a little hypocritical, but I’d like for you to hear me out.

 First, we’ll look at the reasons why it’s so important to speak more slowly if you’re a non-native English speaker (even if you’re fluent!).

 I’m also going to give you specific examples of how slowing down can help you improve your accent when speaking English.

 Now, let’s talk about the elephant in the room:

 But remember: I speak very clearly and expressively.

 It’s pretty easy to follow me once your ear adjusts to my natural speed.

 (In fact, many members of this community have shared that once they start to understand me, it helps them understand other Americans too!)

-However, if you’re a non-native speaker, speaking English more quickly can actually make it more challenging for native English speakers to understand you.
+However, if you’re a non-native speaker, speaking English more quickly can actually make it more challenging for other English speakers to understand you.

 My Experience Speaking Spanish Too Quickly